sulingjie/sulingjie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Su Lingjie(苏凌杰), a master student in the second year. from the State Key Laboratory of Intelligent Manufacturing in Huazhong University of Science and Technology (HUST). supervised by Prof. WenLong Li.
 Before this, I obtained bachlor degree in School of Mechanical Science and Engineering in HUST.
 My research focuses on point cloud registration, surface reconstruction, and mesh denoising.
-The research topics provide the high quality data for robotic measurement and inspection.
+The research topics provide the robots the ability to percept and understand the surroundings and high quality data for robotic inspection and measurement.

+Algorithm Theory: The mathematical theory in my research includs optimization theory, statistics (especially Gaussian Mixture Model and EM algorithm), iterative solution method and preconditioning of linear function, and bilateral filtering method.

+Algorithm Application:

 you can find my CV [here](../assets/CV.pdf).